Here are the curriculum overviews for the different year groups:

-Every child is taught Music by a specialist music teacher.
-They are encouraged to participate fully in the musical life of the school, as we believe that as well as developing their musical knowledge children can develop their self-esteem, social skills and confidence through music and the arts.
+Children are encouraged to participate fully in the musical life of the school, as we believe that as well as developing their musical knowledge children can develop their self-esteem, social skills and confidence through music and the arts.

 We encourage creativity and provide opportunities for the children to perform and present their learning throughout their time at Churchfield.